What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Drink ACV

-To reduce your menopausal belly, start your days by drinking a glass of water with a hint of ACV (apple cider vinegar) in it.
+To reduce your menopausal belly, start your day by drinking a glass of water with a hint of ACV (apple cider vinegar).

 Apple cider vinegar contains acetic acid, which helps your body burn fat and also rids the body of toxins.
 Not only that, but it also replenishes your energy levels.

-In fact, the benefits of adding ACV to your drinking water are endless, just add two tablespoons of apple cider vinegar to a glass of water daily and watch the magic happen.
+The benefits of adding ACV to your drinking water are endless; add two tablespoons of apple cider vinegar to a glass of water daily and watch the magic happen.

 Don’t Succumb to Emotional Eating